DaleOrders/AWS-Study-Notes/README.md

 Client-Side encryption

+- Data is encrypted in transit using HTTPS
+- Data inside the tunnel is in encrypted form.
-- Objects being encrypted by the client before they leave.
+- Objectsencrypted by the client before they leave.
-- Data being sent the whole time it is sent as cypher text.
+- Data being sent the whole time is sent as ciphertext.
 - AWS has no way to see into the data.
 - The encryption burden is on the customer and not AWS.